nickcosmo/json-key-count/README.md

 ## Installation
-Search for JSON Key Count in the VSCode Extensions Marketplace or go here:
+Search for JSON Key Count in the VSCode Extensions Marketplace or go here: [JSON Key Count](https://marketplace.visualstudio.com/items?itemName=nickcosmo.json-key-count)

-TODO - [Add link to vscode marketplace]

 ## Contributing
 Suggestions, issues, and pull requests are welcome!
 Open an issue or fork the project at: [json-key-count](https://github.com/nickcosmo/json-key-count)